AllendeMateo/ContactosApp/README.md

 ![Contactos Icon](app/src/main/res/drawable/ic_contact_icon.png)

-**ContactosApp** is a sleek, powerful, and customizable Android contacts manager designed to rival the default AOSP Contacts app.
+**ContactosApp** is a sleek, powerful, and customizable Android contacts manager designed to be a private and seperate Contacts app.
 Built from scratch with modern Android development practices, it offers a rich feature set, intuitive UI, and room for endless enhancements.
 Whether you’re organizing your personal network or managing professional contacts, ContactosApp has you covered!

 ---